ammar1y/YouTube-Trending-Videos-Analysis-2019/README.md

-# YouTube-Trending-Videos-Analysis-2019-
+# Analysis of YouTube Trending Videos of 2019

-Code used to perform an extensive analysis on all YouTube trending videos in 2019 for different countries.
+In this repository, you will find the code used to perform an extensive analysis on all YouTube trending videos in 2019 for different countries.
+The code is available as Jupyter notebooks.